zzorn/messageduct/readme.md

 TODO:
 * Complete full unit testing.
 * Account recovery on lost password not implemented yet, might make it a plugable system if it's easy to do.
-* Some refactoring, move common utilities to flowutils.
+* Some refactoring, move common utilities to the flowutils library.
 * Write documentation and example.